Kite Flying: Where to go in Atlanta

 Where to Buy

-Tomi Kite: This kite is great for young children because it doesn’t require too much skill to fly once in the air and is huge and easy to launch.
+Stoie’s Rainbow Kite: This oversized kite is great for young children because it’s easy to launch and doesn’t require too much skill to fly once in the air.

-Also check with local toy and craft stores, and stores like Walmart or Target, which will carry kites seasonally.
+Also check with local toy and craft stores, as well as stores like Walmart or Target, which will carry kites seasonally.